 What should you do if you spot something that interests you?

 Even if your local council permits scavenging rubbish, you should follow certain etiquette.
-Some councils require that you seek official permission from the homeowner before bin raiding.
-The city of Darwin, for example, will not restrict you from spying on trash bin on the street provided you contact the person who disposes of the rubbish.
+Some local councils require that you seek official permission from the homeowner before bin raiding.
+The city of Darwin, for example, will not restrict you from spying on trash bins on the street, provided you contact the person who disposes of the rubbish.

 Items to avoid

-While you may be happy to pick abandoned stuff for free, there are certain items that give you more headache than if you have lived without.
-Some second-hand items such as beddings and mattresses could be carrying nasties such as bedbugs, head lice, and fungi.
+While you may be happy to pick abandoned stuff for free, there are certain items that give you more headaches than if you have lived without.
+Some second-hand items such as beddings and mattresses, could be carrying nasties such as bedbugs, head lice, and fungi.
 Likewise, furniture designed with medium-density fibreboard is a hassle to renovate.

 Is scavenging rubbish a problem?